DrThomasCleary/Face_Transformer_Analysis/README.md

 The model shifts the confidence scores of all tests closer to 0!
 This results in more True Positive outcomes and a decrease in False Negatives (leading to higher recall), but it also significantly increases the number of False Positives (resulting in lower precision).
 A similar phenomenon is observed with a decrease in resolution, which makes it evident that this model struggles with generalization and requires further work to enhance its robustness.
 I suggest the following:

 -Augment the training data with more low-resolution and blurry images.

 -Fine-tune the model on low-resolution or blurry images.

 -Apply adaptive computation time strategies.

--Modify the loss function to take into account the distance between matched and mismatched pairs more explicitly, or explore other loss functions such as ArcFace or SphereFace.
+-Modify the loss function to take into account the distance between matched and mismatched pairs more explicitly, or explore other loss functions such as
+ArcFace or SphereFace.

 -Experiment with different model architectures or hyperparameter configurations to improve the model's robustness.

 -Incorporate attention mechanisms to focus on the most discriminative facial features, especially in challenging conditions.

+I would highly recommend someone to retrain the transformer with those faults in mind for better results and advancement in using the transformer architecture for face recognition.